Doctorate in Clinical Psychology

 Course Director: Prof Noelle Robertson

 The Leicester course leads to a Doctorate in Clinical Psychology (DClinPsy) and eligibility for Chartered Clinical Psychologist status with the British Psychological Society.
 Completing this course provides eligibility to apply for registration with the Health & Care Professions Council.
 The course is three years full-time.
 We are located in a new state of the art teaching facility on campus: the George Davis Centre.

 The NHS Constitution outlines the core values which underpin all NHS services.
 This course reflects those values, and those of the local NHS Trust which employs the majority of our trainees.
 Our recruitment strategy maps with the Values Based Recruitment approach recommended by Health Education England.

 The course reflects a competency-based approach to training.
 The aim is to develop trainees to graduate as reflective scientist-practitioners, able to take a flexible and responsive approach in a variety of service contexts in the evolving NHS.
 This will include developing knowledge and skills in four theoretical models (CBT, psychodynamic, systemic and community psychology) and neuropsychology; working with disadvantaged and diverse groups; engaging in reflective practice; and developing research capabilities, notably undertaking empirical work which makes an original contribution to the evidence base and profession, and developing competence in writing for publication.

-At the time of application applicants must have Graduate Basis for Chartered Membership (GBC) status and a good Honours degree in psychology of a mid 2:1 (64%) or above.
+At the time of application applicants must have Graduate Basis for Chartered Membership (GBC) status and an Honours degree in psychology of a mid 2:1 (64%) or above.
 This is calculated as the total score for all modules/courses taken in the final two years of the degree, divided by the number of modules/courses taken during those final two years.
 Double weighting (or other weighting) of modules is taken into account in this calculation.
+Some applicants will also have completed a further qualification such as a relevant Masters degree but these do not form part of the minimum academic criteria.